Bohemian Shepherd vs Border Collie: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Bohemian Shepherd and Border Collie based on their distinct physical builds and metabolic profiles.
 Bohemian Shepherd at Medium (37-60 lbs) needs caloric intake calibrated to their high (1-2 hours daily) activity level, while Border Collie at Medium (30-55 lbs) requires nutrition matched to their very high (2+ hours daily) energy output.
 Similar sizing means food costs are comparable, but ingredient requirements may differ based on each breed's health predispositions.
-Bohemian Shepherd's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Border Collie may benefit from diets supporting Eye Conditions.
+Bohemian Shepherd's tendency toward hip dysplasia and other orthopedic problems may require specialized dietary formulations, while Border Collie may benefit from diets supporting Eye Conditions.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements